265: The CFG Language

 When the go CFG term is called within a pending set and with a CFG state, the CFG term to which label is bound is tail-called within the pending set and with the CFG state and the resulting CFG state is returned.

-It is a syntax violation if a finally CFG term may potentially be called within a non-empty pending set.
+There must be at least one target.
+Each target must be an identifier, and the targets must be pairwise distinct.
+It is a syntax violation if a defer CFG term may potentially be called within a non-empty pending set.

 When a permute CFG term is called within a pending set and in a CFG state, the [label cfg term] pairs are added to the pending set and the pairs of the pending set are then non-deterministically ordered into a list.
 All but the last label of the pairs are bound to the cfg term of the following pair and the label of the last pair is bound to the body cfg term.
 Each such binding of a label is visible in the cfg term of the label's pair and shadows lexically earlier bindings of the label.